 Primitive and fear based behaviors and beliefs -routinely- come about as a result of trauma.
 I’m going to keep repeating this because it is important: Becoming fearful and overly focused on trying to remain safe are very common first responses to trauma and they often remain primary issues for years after the fact.
 It actually takes a good deal of conscious work to not respond in fear based ways after trauma.

-Up until now, we have not recognized the cultural level impacts of trauma based responses, and in failing to see the similarities, we have allowed our cultural beliefs, traditions, and institutions to be shaped by fear and in maladaptive ways.
+Up until now, we have not recognized the cultural level impacts of trauma based reactions, and in failing to see the similarities, we have allowed our cultural beliefs, traditions, and institutions to be shaped by fear and in maladaptive ways.

 In psychology, providers having what’s called a “trauma informed” awareness are growing in number.
 That means more and more of us recognize that the impacts of trauma can and do shape lives in all domains and in a wide variety of ways.

 Our habits, thoughts, senses of self worth, styles of attachment, relational patterns, beliefs, etc., are shaped by traumatic experiences.
 The impacts of trauma can inform just about every aspect of people’s lives.

-The time is upon us to understand that trauma based responses have -on a cultural level- shaped us in a great many ways.
+The time is upon us to understand that trauma based reactions have -on a cultural level- shaped us in a great many ways.
 By recognizing and understanding the effects of trauma on a cultural level, we can finally understand the roots of our maladaptive reactions (starting perhaps with the proliferation of weapons) and learn to more consciously reshape our collective cultural responses so that more sustainable solutions can actually be implemented.